Evaluating the Severity of Submissions

 Contextualize Within the Protocol: Understand how the vulnerability fits within the broader context of the protocol.
 Issues affecting core functionalities are generally of higher severity.

 Another helpful principle to take into account is the combined impact and probability of an exploit.
-The combination of these two factors can help inform your evaluation of a findings severity level.
+The combination of these two factors can help inform your evaluation of a finding severity level.

 Last updated